 Features like message reactions, stickers, emojis, GIFs, voice calls and video chat provide a way to engage your users directly on your app instead of external platforms creating a more connected experience.

-Other functionalities like identifying active users, push notifications and message history—to name a few—also add to that immediacy by automatically detecting the presence of users in a real-time chat application or calling users back to your current application.
-For instance, PubNub Presence lets users know when their friends, fellow players, or collaborators are online.
+Other functionalities like identifying active users, mobile push notifications, and message history—to name a few—also add to that immediacy by automatically detecting the presence of users in a real-time chat application or calling users back to your current application.
+For instance, Presence lets users know when their friends, fellow players, or collaborators are online.
 This is especially important and should be considered for a web-based application because it will keep people on your website rather than migrating to another application that offers a more immersive experience when chatting with friends or collaborators.

 With today’s technology, simple chat applications tend to have a more advanced authentication system due to the number of chats that can be created.
 Whether it is a public chat room, group chat, or 1-1 chat, there are restrictions on who has access to specific conversations allowing your users to see particular messages.

 If you are considering building a chat from scratch and using technologies such as Socket.IO there will have to be a level of channel architecture applied on top of the communication layer.
 Channels would be isolated for data transmission for each chat of every type.
 Only authenticated users or users that created the channel/chat could access and invite people to the current channel.